 Pediatric Ophthalmologists can detect by watching how well a baby follows objects with one eye when the other is covered.
 Also they may choose to use cycloplegic drops to detect this condition.

-Atlantis Eyecare has nine locations around Orange County and Los Angeles with some of the top experts in vision correction.
+Atlantis Eyecare has ten locations around Orange County and Los Angeles with some of the top experts in vision correction.
 Contact us to learn more about how we can help you.